Modern slavery statement

 Focus in our academies on slavery & human trafficking

-All our academies work towards educating others on slavery & human trafficking through:
+All our academies work towards raising awareness of slavery & human trafficking through:

-- Child protection / family support, where human trafficking has been highlighted as a high risk in some academies.
+- Child protection / family support work, where human trafficking has been highlighted as a high risk in some academies.

 Here are some examples from a few of our academies: